Report: Musk proposes going ahead with deal to buy Twitter – KION546

 The trial seeking to compel Musk to buy Twitter is set to start in Delaware Chancery Court on Oct.
 17.

-Legal experts generally have said that Twitter had the upper hand in the lawsuit, which Twitter filed in July.
-Twitter is seeking “specific performance” of the contract with Musk, which means he would have to go through with the purchase at the original price.
+By going through with the deal, Musk essentially gave Twitter what it was seeking from the court — “specific performance” of the contract with Musk, meaning he would have to go through with the purchase at the original price.
 The contract Musk signed also has a $1 billion breakup fee.

+Eric Talley, a law professor at Columbia University, said he’s not surprised by Musk’s turnaround, especially ahead of a scheduled deposition of Musk by Twitter attorneys starting Thursday that was “not going to be pleasant.”

+“On the legal merits, his case didn’t look that strong,” Talley said.
+“It kind of seemed like a pretty simple buyer’s remorse case.”

 Among the remedies that would favor Twitter is a court order to go through with the deal.
 The Chancery Court last year forced private equity firm Kohlberg & Co. to go through with its $550 million buyout of DecoPac, a company based in Minnesota that calls itself the world’s largest supplier of cake decorating supplies to professional decorators and bakeries.
 The case was emblematic of the court’s common — though not uniform — resolution of enforcing contractual obligations on buyers.